2018 School Board Awards Criteria/Procedures

 - Nominations must be submitted to the district’s regional education service center by the posted deadline.

 - The service center executive director will appoint a selection committee made up of five TASA members in the region, including the region's TASA Executive Committee member or another member designated by the TASA president, to choose one board to represent the region.
 (Only members of TASA shall serve on the selection committees.
 No member of a selection committee shall be from a school whose board is being considered.)

-- If a service center receives nominations from districts having fewer than 1,000 students, the selection committee shall forward one nomination from that size category and one nomination, if any received, from districts having more than 1,000 students, provided such nominations meet all guidelines and are considered acceptable as regional nominees by the selection committee.
-If the service center receives nominations in one size category only, the selection committee shall choose one board to represent the region.
+- If a service center receives nominations from districts having fewer than 1,000 students, the selection committee must forward one nomination from that size category as well as one nomination, if any received, from districts having more than 1,000 students, provided such nominations meet all guidelines and are considered acceptable as regional nominees by the selection committee.
+If the service center receives nominations in one size category only, the selection committee must choose one board to represent the region.

 - TASA's School Board Awards Committee, appointed by the president of TASA, will review the regional winners and select not more than five boards to be named and recognized as Honor Boards for the year.